adobe/forms-modernizer/README.md

    - *Copy to Target* - Select this to convert the form by copying the form to a target location.
      - *Source Path* - Provide the source folder path containing the form.
      - *Target Path* - Provide the target folder path where the form will be copied and converted.
-4. Choose AF v1 form(s) you want to convert and click on `Schedule Job`, followed by `Convert` button.
+4. Choose foundation based AF form(s) you want to convert and click on `Schedule Job`, followed by `Convert` button.
 5. The tool will navigate you to a page that displays the conversion status.
 To see the most recent status of the selected form(s), you need to refresh this page.
 6. Access the target folder to view the converted form.
-7. Before accessing the v2 converted form, first open its properties, save them, and then close.
+7. Before accessing the core component converted form, first open its properties, save them, and then close.
 This process will add any necessary additional properties to the form.

 ### Points to note

 1. The conversion time for more intricate forms may be longer due to the number of components and their nested structure.
 2. The conversion process for the form(s) is carried out in the background by the tool.
 Although the creation of the form might be visible, it's recommended not to access it until the status indicates that the conversion has either completed or failed.
 3. The tool expects the user to create a core component form and fragment template, providing the path via the build parameter.
-If not specified, the tool will reuse a blank v2 template provided in the core components examples package.
+If not specified, the tool will throw an error.
 4. If your forms contain fragments, you must convert them first before converting the forms.
 The tool does not automatically convert the fragments mentioned in the form.
 After converting the form, you need to open it and update the fragment path to the newly converted fragment path.
-5. Currently, the tool maps the following OOTB components to these v2 components, as they are not available in v2 components:
+5. Currently, the tool maps the following OOTB components to these core components, as they are not available in core components:
     - `af1:Numeric Stepper` -> `af2:Number Input`
     - `af1:Date Input` -> `af2:Date Picker`
     - `af1:Password Box` -> `af2:Text Input`
     - `af1:Table` -> `af2:Panel`

-6. The following OOTB components are not yet supported in v2, so the tool will delete them in the newly created forms.
+6. The following OOTB components are not yet supported in core components, so the tool will delete them in the newly created forms.
 The same applies to custom components if no rules are defined for them:
     - `Adobe Sign Block`
     - `Chart`
     - `File Attachment Listing`